ad-si/TaskLite/docs-source/cli/hooks/main.md

 If the files have an extension (e.g. `post-add.lua`) the corresponding interpreter will be used.
-Otherwise the file will be executed as a shell script.
+Otherwise, the file will be executed as a shell script.

 Currently supported interpreters are:
 `lua`, `python3`, `ruby`, `node`, and [`v`][vlang].